singularian/mdencode/README.md

 This example shows how to generate an sql lite file db signature

 ```
-md -file=Makefile -format=2000 -line=true -out=ssss
+md -file=Makefile -format=2000 -line=true -out=sqlite3_example
 ```

-It can also generate a formatted signature from the ssss.db sqlite 3 file
+It can also generate a formatted signature from the sqlite3_example.db sqlite 3 file

-This example shows how to list the files in a ssss.db file sqlite3 signature db
+This example shows how to list the files in a sqlite3_example.db file sqlite3 signature db

 The columns are: